mopidy/mopidy/ESOF-DOCS/1relatorio.md

     * Write in the imperative, present tense: “add” not “added”.

 8. Send a pull request to the develop branch.
 See the GitHub pull request docs for help.

+### Development Environment
+The following steps help you get a good initial setup.

+1. Install Mopidy the regular way, the installation depends upon your OS and/or distribution, if you’re running e.g. Debian, start with installing Mopidy from Debian packages.

+2. Make a development workspace
+ >mkdir ~/mopidy-dev
+ It will contain all the Git repositories you’ll check out when working on Mopidy and extensions.

+3. Make a virtualenv, is a tool to create isolated Python environments.
+The virtualenv will wall off Mopidy and its dependencies from the rest of your system.
+All development and installation of Python dependencies, versions of Mopidy, and extensions are done inside the virtualenv.
+Most of us use the virtualenvwrapper to ease working with virtualenvs,
+##HOW TO INSTALL VIRTUALENVWRAPPER
+To create a virtualenv:
+>mkvirtualenv -a ~/mopidy-dev --python `which python2.7` \
+  --system-site-packages mopidy
+Now, each time you open a terminal and want to activate the mopidy virtualenv, run:
+>workon mopidy

+4. Clone the repo from GitHub
+5. Install development tools
+6. Install Mopidy from the Git repo